kaismic/all-tmd-v1/PLAN.md

 # All-TMD
-The core ingestion, feature extraction and training pipeline should be based on `us-tmd-v2`.
+The core ingestion, feature extraction and training pipeline should reference `us-tmd-v2`.
 The ingestion steps should reference both `nor-tmd-v2` and `us-tmd-v2`.

 ## Implementation Requirements / Core Differences from `us-tmd-v2`
-The project code should utilise polymorphism, and must be extensible for another training dataset, and allow adding another dataset adaptation by simpling implementing another concrete implementation, not limited by US-TMD and NOR-TMD dataset.
+The project code should utilise polymorphism, and must be extensible for another training dataset, and allow adding another dataset adaptation by simpling implementing another concrete implementation, not limited by the currently available datasets (US-TMD, NOR-TMD).

 The majority of the configuration fields in `model.config.yaml` has been moved to `trials.json`. `trial.json` contains a list of trial configurations.

-Phase has been removed from training.
+Phase has been removed from training steps.
 Instead, the entry point of this project should be `scripts/run-trials.ps1`.
 When the script is run, it should first run:

 ```
 docker compose build